deitch/searchjs/README.md

 There are two kinds of queries:

 * Primitives: Primitives match one or more fields on AND or OR, with or without a negation.
 * Composites: Composites join multiple primitives.
 The primitives are in an array in the field "terms".
-See examle 7.
+See example 7.

 Negation: Negation is provided by the field "_not" in the search primitive or composite.
 If _not === true, then negation is applied
 If it does not exist or has any other value, it is ignored.
 See examples 4,5,6.